The Doctrine of Discovery and the PCC

-Justice Ministries will host a webinar on Thursday, May 16 from 1 to 2 p.m.
-(Eastern) to answer questions about the Doctrine of Discovery, its influence on the PCC’s ministry with Indigenous people, and what repudiating the Doctrine of Discovery means.
-This webinar is suitable for commissioners as preparation for General Assembly and to other members of the church who are interested in the PCC’s ministry of healing and reconciliation.
+Justice Ministries hosted a webinar that answered common questions about the Doctrine of Discovery, its influence on the PCC’s ministry with Indigenous people, and what repudiating the Doctrine of Discovery means.
+This webinar is suitable anyone who is interested in the PCC’s ministry of healing and reconciliation.

-You can join from your computer, tablet or phone.
-Find out more and sign up for this free webinar session at presbyterian.ca/webinars.
+Join from your computer, tablet or phone and watch this free webinar session anytime

 The Influence of the Doctrine of Discovery on The Presbyterian Church in Canada